 Structural Optimization in FEA

-Four-Session Online Training Course One 2.5 hour session per week
+Four-Session Online Training Course - 2.5/3 Hours per Session

 Engineering Board PDH Credits: 10 hours**